gcrossie/ski-trip-planner/README.md

 # Ski Trip Planner

-Ski Trip Planner is a machine learning project that predicts the adult day pass price of European ski resorts based on resort characteristics.
+Ski Trip Planner is a machine learning project that predicts the adult day pass price of European ski resorts.

-The project covers the complete machine learning workflow, including data preparation, exploratory data analysis, supervised learning, unsupervised learning, model evaluation, hyperparameter tuning and model deployment.
+The project includes the main parts of a machine learning workflow: data cleaning, exploratory data analysis, model training, evaluation, unsupervised learning, hyperparameter tuning and deployment.

-The final machine learning model is connected to a web application built with React and FastAPI.
+The final model is connected to a web application built with React and FastAPI.

 ---

 ## Project Goal

-The goal of the project is to predict the adult day pass price of a ski resort based on characteristics such as:
+The goal of the project is to predict the adult day pass price of a ski resort based on information about the resort.

+The input features include:

 - Country
 - Highest and lowest elevation